heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 Add yourself to the list of students in the `profile/README.md` file.
-Please add yourself in alphabetical order (by last name) as mentioned in the HTML comment in the README file in the class you belong to:
+Please add yourself in alphabetical order (by last name) as mentioned in the HTML comment in the README file in the class you belong to.

 > [!IMPORTANT]
 >